-Recipients may not discriminate either in employment (subject to an exemption for certain faith-based organizations) or in the delivery of services or benefits based on race, color, national origin, sex, religion, sexual orientation, gender identity, or disability, and in the delivery of services or benefits based on age.
-See the Application Companion Guide for more information.
-Recipients may provide sex-segregated or sex-specific programming if doing so is necessary for the essential operation of a program, so long as the recipient provides comparable services to those who cannot be provided with the sex-segregated or sex-specific programming.
-For additional information, see Frequently Asked Questions: Non-Discrimination Grant Condition in the Violence Against Women Act of 2013.
+Recipients must comply with applicable federal civil rights law and nondiscrimination provisions.
+Taken together, these federal laws prohibit from discriminating either in employment (subject to an exemption for certain faith-based organizations) or in the delivery of services or benefits based on race, color, national origin, sex, religion, or disability, and in the delivery of services or benefits based on age.
+In addition, VAWA, as amended, includes a nondiscrimination provision that covers any program or activity funded in whole or in part by OVW.
+34 U.S.C. § 12291(b)(13)(A).

+Sex-specific Programming

+Recipients may provide sex-segregated or sex-specific programming if doing so is necessary for the essential operation of a program (e.g., in the case of women's safety), so long as the recipient provides comparable services to those who cannot be provided with the sex-segregated or sex-specific programming.
+Id. § 12291(b)(13)(B).
+More information on these obligations is available in the Application Companion Guide.

-Recipients also must take reasonable steps to ensure that persons with limited English proficiency (LEP individuals) have meaningful access to recipients' programs and activities and ensure that their programs and activities are readily accessible to people with disabilities, as well as people who are Deaf or hard of hearing.
+Compliance with federal civil rights laws includes taking reasonable steps to ensure that persons with limited English proficiency (LEP individuals) have meaningful access to recipients' programs and activities and to ensure that their programs and activities are readily accessible to people with disabilities, as well as people who are Deaf or hard of hearing.